cfaheyCurveJumper/alpine-cf-challenge/README.md

-To log in as an admin user, you should use the Michael Scott account:
+To log in as an admin user, you can use the Michael Scott account:

 Email: scottstotts@dundermiflin.com
 PW: test

+The SQL creation script is alpine_users.sql